Michael Marrone (soccer)

-Michael Robert Marrone (born 27 January 1987) is an Australian soccer player who plays for Sturt Lions.
+Michael Robert Marrone (born 27 January 1987) is an Australian professional soccer player who plays for Sturt Lions.
+He is also one of the most capped players for Adelaide United, with over 200 league appearances.

 Club career

+Adelaide United (2008–2010)

 Marrone made his professional debut on 18 December 2008 in the FIFA Club World Cup fifth-placed match against Al Ahly.
-He came off the bench in the 54th minute to replace Daniel Mullen.
+He came off the bench in the 54th minute to replace Daniel Mullen, in a 1-0 win.

-Adelaide United (2008–10)

 On 25 January 2009, he made his A-League debut for Adelaide United against the Central Coast Mariners.

 On 3 March 2009, Marrone was signed to a full senior contract for Adelaide after having played for their youth squad.
+Later in 2009, Marrone played 5 league games for Para Hills Knights on loan.

 He played 26 games for Adelaide United before signing with the new team Melbourne Heart.

 Melbourne Heart

 On 30 April 2010, it was announced that Marrone had signed with new A-League club Melbourne Heart for two years.
 He has played regularly at right back for the new club, and missed only one game in their inaugural season, which was the third Melbourne derby.
 In the fourth round of the season, he scored an own goal for Heart, in a match which was to end up a 2–2 draw with Perth Glory.

 After the end of his first season with Melbourne Heart, Marrone travelled to the United Kingdom to partake in trials with British clubs Queens Park Rangers, Charlton Athletic and Celtic, and also played in a friendly match for Leicester City against West Bromwich Albion on 24 March 2011.
 He also attracted interest from Italian Serie A side Cagliari.
+He then signed for Shanghai Shenxin, and played 16 league games before returning to his hometown club.

 Adelaide United (2014–2021)

 On 3 February 2014, it was announced that Marrone was signed to return to Adelaide United, after a spell with Chinese club Shanghai Shenxin.
 After working his way into the starting line-up, he fractured two leg bones in a match against his former club Melbourne Heart on 4 April 2014.

-On 21 November 2017, Marrone was sent off in the 2017 FFA Cup Final in the 115th minute by tackling the ball boy who trying to waste time for Sydney FC to cap off the win leading 2–1 in extra time.
+On 21 November 2017, Marrone was sent off in the 2017 FFA Cup Final in the 115th minute for tackling a ball boy.

+On 3 August 2021, it was announced that Marrone had left Adelaide United after 7 years.
+He played over 200 league games for the club, becoming one of the most capped players for Adelaide United.
+On the same day he was unveiled as a Sturt Lions player.